You put tons of work into creating fantastic Instagram posts for your audience.

 - What their typical gender is

-Basically, Instagram Insights give you everything you could need to find the best time to post on Instagram.
+Basically, Instagram Insights give you everything you could need to find the best time to get better reach and improve the engagment rate on posts.
 You’ll not only know where your customers are coming to you from, so you can get your time zones right, but also which days they prefer to visit you too.

 Step 2: Play Mad Scientist (i.e., Experiment)